A Guide to Lovebird Care: Love Birds Food, Treats and More!

 Commercial Seed Mixes

 Commercial seed mixes are a common choice for many lovebird owners.
 However, these mixes often contain seeds with very little nutritional value.
+Some commercial mixes also include seeds from agricultural crops such as corn and maize, reflecting the natural diet of lovebirds.
 While they can be part of the diet, they should not be the primary food source.
 Mixing seeds with pelleted foods and fresh foods can help provide a more balanced diet.

 Nutritional Supplements

 Nutritional supplements can be beneficial for lovebirds, especially if their diet lacks certain vitamins and minerals.
 Calcium supplementation is crucial for breeding females to prevent egg binding.
+One common way to supplement calcium is by providing oyster shell, which serves as an excellent source of calcium for lovebirds.
+It is important to supplement calcium to maintain strong bones, beaks, nails, and feathers, and to support overall health.
 Powdered supplements can be sprinkled on fresh foods, mixed with water, or administered on moist food to encourage intake, particularly when transitioning birds from an all-seed diet to pellets.

 However, it’s essential to consult with an avian veterinarian before adding supplements to your bird’s diet.
 Over-supplementation can lead to health problems, so it’s crucial to find the proper balance.
 Regular check-ups with a vet can help ensure that your lovebird’s diet meets all their nutritional needs.